linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ### Welcome

-When login deepin for the first time, a welcome program will automatically start.
+When you login deepin for the first time, a welcome program will automatically start.
 You can watch the introduction video to get deepin new features, select desktop mode and icon theme, enable window effect, and know more about deepin.

 ![0|welcome](jpg/welcome.jpg)